pablolucio97/Study_Content/languages_frameworks_services/services/google/sending_data_to_google_sheets_api_using_app_scripts.md

  Sending data to Google sheets API using App Scripts is useful to collect data from forms and storage on your own Google sheets.

-1. Create your sheet on your Google Drive And create a column true story your data you desire to store.
+1. Create your sheet on your Google Drive And create a column to store your data.
 The column name must match with the date that you are collecting for you form.
 2. Open your spreadsheet and click on `extensions` and click on `App scripts`.
 3. Write the code to connect your spreadsheets with your data your collecting from you form.
 Example:
 ```javascript